← Vigi-Sky Methodology & Sources FR

 7. Support

-The Claude AI API has a cost (~$0.50 per generated PDF report).
+The API Anthropic API has a cost (~$0.50 per generated PDF report).
 Vigi-Sky is supported by Ko-fi ↗ to cover these costs.
 100% of donations fund the API and hosting, never any commercial operation.